brichards21/calendar-project/index.md

 As mentioned before, I can compare my time spent on hobbies during quarantine to my time spent on hobbies before quarantine.
-Before quarantine, I was spending 7 hours a week singing with my acapella group at Amherst: 3 hours on Sunday, 2 on Monday, and 2 on Wednesday.
+Before quarantine, I was spending 7 hours a week singing with my acapella group (DQ) at Amherst: 3 hours on Sunday, 2 on Monday, and 2 on Wednesday.
 I also spent 4 hours a week dancing with the African Caribbean Student Union (ACSU) on campus: 2 hours on Monday, and 2 on Tuesday.

 Evidently, my dancing productivity has gone down by 4 hours a week, and my singing productivity has gone down by 320 minutes, or 5.33 hours a